saudiequity/Abitur/README.md

 # Potsdam Universitaet

-▪︎ Unternehmensgruendung
+▪︎ IT-Management

-# Hanken School of Economics
+# Hanken School of Economic

 ▪︎ Concepts of Finance